 Are some rope toys better than others?
 And which one does your dog need?
-Here is everything you need to know about the matter:
+Here is everything our team of independent experts say you need to know about the matter:

 The most important part of any toy that goes into your dog’s mouth is the material that it’s made of.
 Of course, we don’t want anything toxic there.
 Luckily, with rope toys, this is usually not an issue as most are made from natural materials like cotton.